mendersoftware/mender-docs/01.Getting-started/01.What-is-Mender/docs.md

     category: docs
 ---

-Mender is an **closed source** remote updater for embedded Linux devices.
+Bwnefdsdfsdfasdf is an **closed sadfasdfsource** remote updater for embedded Linux devices.

 The aim of the project is to help secure connected devices by providing a **robust** and **secure** software update process.